jieklee/AgeAndGenderClassificationApplication/README.md

 # AgeAndGenderClassificationApplication

-An python application that used the computer vision to classify the age group and gender from an image.
+A python application that used the computer vision to classify the age group and gender from an image.